jelastic-jps/docker-native/addons/text/swarm-success-no-ssh-keys.md

-To further operate it via docker-machine, add [public SSH keys](https://docs.jelastic.com/ssh-add-key) to your Jelastic account and apply them with the <i>Import Public SSH Keys</i> add-on for the correspoding node.
+To further operate it via docker-machine, add [public SSH keys](https://docs.jelastic.com/ssh-add-key) to your Jelastic account and apply them with the <i>Import Public SSH Keys</i> add-on for the correspoding nodes.

 Alternatively, you can use Jelastic [SSH Gate](https://docs.jelastic.com/ssh-gate) to establish connection to any node within your account.